IbrahimUWA/UnLoc/README.md

   <img width="500" src="https://github.com/IbrahimUWA/UnLoc/blob/main/figs/Folders-within-each-folder.PNG">
 </p>

 Please download all the utility files for Oxford Radar dataset from [here](https://drive.google.com/file/d/1plCxw_Ek-W8u8HqXd4yJWZmYLUkHRUfM/view?usp=drive_link) and place in the Oxford Radar dataset folder.

+### Perth-WA dataset
+Perth-WA dataset is captured in the Central Business District (CBD), Perth, Western Australia.
+The dataset comprises a LiDAR map of 4-kilometre square area with 6DoF ground-truth per frame.
+The scenes include commercial structures, residential areas, food streets, complex routes, hospital buildings etc. The data is collected in three different two-hour sessions under various weather conditions.
+The training set comprises 20K frames of sparse and dense point clouds, and another 2.2K frames are used as the test set.
+The dataset is available online on IEEE data portal along with Data loader coded in Pytorch: [Perth-WA dataset](https://ieee-dataport.org/documents/perth-wa-localization-dataset-3d-point-cloud-maps)

+### ApolloSouthBay
+It is a comprehensive localization dataset collected in San Francisco, USA, utilizing an IMU-based system to record the ground-truth poses for the LiDAR frames.
+The dataset is captured in residential, urban, downtown area and highways.
+The dataset includes six routes: BaylandsToSeafood, ColumbiaPark,  SanJoseDowntown, SunnyvaleBigLoop, Highway237 and MathildaAVE.
+All these routes provide separate training and test sets.
+The dataset can be downloader from [here](https://developer.apollo.auto/southbay.html)

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.